DaveRoppo/Data-Analysis/README.md

 # Data-Analysis

-A compilation of data analyis projects using PostgreSQL, Tableau, and Python.
+A compilation of data analyis projects using PostgreSQL, Tableau, and Excel, Python.

 ## Projects